A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

-This operator is nonlinear due to the $\max$.
-Value iteration applies $T$ repeatedly: $V_{k+1} = TV_k$.
-Since $T$ is a $\gamma$-contraction in the supremum norm \citep{denardo1967}, Banach's fixed-point theorem guarantees $\|V_k - V^*\|_\infty \leq \gamma^k \|V_0 - V^*\|_\infty$.\footnote{This is the Contraction Mapping Theorem.
+Value iteration applies $T$ repeatedly, $V_{k+1} = TV_k$, and Corollary~\ref{cor:vi_convergence} delivers the geometric bound $\|V_k - V^*\|_\infty \leq \gamma^k \|V_0 - V^*\|_\infty$ \citep{denardo1967}.\footnote{This is the Contraction Mapping Theorem.
 The identical mathematical structure governs convergence of value function iteration in consumption-savings models, competitive equilibrium computation, and Bellman equation solution.} This is Picard iteration, with linear convergence at rate $\gamma$.\footnote{Picard iteration is $x_{k+1} = f(x_k)$ for finding roots of $x = f(x)$.
 When $f$ is a contraction, convergence is geometric.
 The rate $\gamma$ means each iteration reduces the error by a fixed proportion; more patient agents (higher $\gamma$) face slower convergence because the operator contracts less per step.} The iteration count to reduce error by a factor of $\delta$ is $k = \log(\delta) / \log(1/\gamma)$ \citep{bertsekas1996}.

+Corollary~\ref{cor:vi_convergence} shows the iteration converges, but not yet that its limit is the object of interest.
+The fixed point $V^*$ was defined by the equation $V^* = TV^*$, not as the best value achievable across policies, and the \emph{principle of optimality} identifies the two.

+\begin{theorem}[Principle of optimality] Let $\Pi$ denote the class of all policies, including those that randomize and condition on the entire past history.
+The fixed point $V^*$ of Corollary~\ref{cor:vi_convergence} is the optimal value function, $V^*(s) = \sup_{\pi \in \Pi} V^\pi(s)$ for every $s \in \mathcal{S}$, and the stationary deterministic policy $\pi^*(s) \in \argmax_{a} \{ r(s,a) + \gamma \sum_{s'} P(s'|s,a) V^*(s') \}$ attains the supremum, $V^{\pi^*} = V^*$.\footnote{This is the fundamental theorem of Markov decision processes \citep[Ch.~6]{puterman1994}.
+On a finite state and action space the greedy $\argmax$ is always attained; on the continuous, unbounded problems of Section~\ref{sec:continuous_unbounded} a measurable selection theorem supplies a measurable $\pi^*$ that attains the maximum.} \end{theorem}

+\begin{proof} The argument has two halves, that no policy exceeds $V^*$ and that the greedy policy meets it.
+For the first, fix any $\pi \in \Pi$ and let $a_t$ be its (possibly randomized, history-conditioned) action at time $t$.
+Because $V^* = TV^*$ takes the maximum over actions state by state, an average over the first action drawn by $\pi$ cannot exceed that maximum,